 6 Ways to Derail Your Church Announcements

 Announcements are a great tool for moving people to action.
-[I wrote all about this in my ebook called Effective Announcements.]
 However, it can be difficult to keep them fresh and creative every weekend.
 Even worse, the people who do them can get lazy and some bad habits sneak in that undermine their effectiveness.
 Here are some of the habits I’ve seen over the years:

 - Constant weather updates // Commenting on the weather all the time is verbal diarrhea for church leaders.
 It’s a crutch when you don’t know what else to say … don’t do it!
 Add a high-value transition, like commenting on what just happened in the service rather than what a great day is it outside.